 If you were hurt because of someone else's negligence, you might have a case.
 Personal injury attorneys evaluate the facts to see if you can pursue compensation for your losses.
 If you have medical expenses, lost wages, or pain and suffering, you should speak with a lawyer.

-Most lawyers work on a contingency fee basis.
-This means you don’t pay upfront.
+Most personal injury lawyers, including Cefali & Cefali, work on a contingency fee basis.
+This means you don't pay upfront.
 They only get paid if you win your case.
-The fee is usually a percentage of your settlement or verdict.
+The fee is usually a percentage of your settlement or verdict, and the consultation is free.

 Injured plaintiffs don't have to accept the first offer.
 Insurers often start low to save money.
 A personal injury attorney negotiates for fair compensation.
 If the offer isn't fair, your lawyer can take the case to court.